Selangau

 Selangau, Sarawak, (Malay: Pekan Selangau) is a small town located by the Pan Borneo Highway (Sibu-Bintulu Road).
 It is also located by Batang Mukah, a river which flows to the South China Sea.
 It is located approximately 74 km from Sibu city, 84 km from Mukah town and 134 km from Bintulu town.
 Selangau town is the administrative centre for the Selangau District.

+According to the 2020 Malaysian Population and Housing Census, the population of Selangau was 51,335.
+The population was 91.3% Malaysian citizens and 8.7% non-citizens, with a gender split of 54.0% male and 46.0% female.

 Etymology

 The name "Selangau" comes from the name of a river, which is one of the tributaries of the Mukah river.

 History

 The earliest settlement of Selangau town was near the Selangau river delta (near Nanga Selangau primary school today).
 Initially, the area was inhabited by the Beketan people before they were displaced by the Iban people from Kanowit and Lemanak river.
 The Beketan people then moved to Tatau District.
 Meanwhile, the Iban people inhabited the Selangau delta in the 1930s and 1940s.
 There were only four shophouses owned by Chinese and Iban people selling groceries at that time.

 In the 1960s, after the completion of Pan Borneo Highway between Sibu and Bintulu, these residents then moved their homes to the present location beside the highway.
 Selangau was originally put under the administration of Mukah district.
 However, with the increasing number of traders coming to town, has raised the population of the town.
 In the 1970s, a representative was chosen to administer the town and act as an intermediary between the government and the people.
 Selangau also become a resting station for the people who ply the highway regularly.

 In the 1980s, a great fire burnt down the wooden houses in the town of Selangau.
 After that concrete houses were built to replace the wooden houses.